alice-biometrics/meiga/docs/getting_started.md

     We can be more specific returning a type as `Result[str, NoSuchKey | TypeMismatch]` or before *PEP 604 (Python 3.10)*, `Result[str, Union[NoSuchKey,TypeMismatch]]`.
     With this type hints we know specifically all result options of our use case.

-## Code comparison of code with and without meiga
+## Code comparison with and without meiga

 ### Without meiga